Skip to main content

 To measure fairly, the units have to be the same size.
 You might use cubes, paper clips, or inch marks on a ruler.

 If one book is 8 cubes long, that means 8 cubes of equal size fit along its edge from end to end.
+The cubes should touch with no gaps and no overlaps.

 Example The notebook is 6 cubes long.